 Early History of the Longwelloh family

-Another 159 words (11 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early Longwelloh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Longwelloh research.
+Another 80 words (6 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early Longwelloh History in all our PDF Extended History products and printed products wherever possible.

 Longwelloh Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Longfellow, Longuville, Longville, Longfield and others.